campus-experts/spring-2017/communities/ucf-new-to-research/community-assessment.md

 * UCF's official undergraduate research office communicates to students via email.
 Clubs evangelizing for the official office would help more students make it to workshops.

 ## Culture
 * The communities are all very welcoming to new members.
+Generally, this is communicated in promotional materials by adding the text "New students/members welcome!" or something similar.
+There's a general emphasis on welcoming students new to research, but more could be done to ensure it is clearly communicated that all all experience levels and academic backgrounds are welcomed.
 * For the student communities, documented policies and procedures are not available to general members.